-I was minding my own business doing my morning tacogirl thing and attending to some 40 emails that needed addressing and then was planning to write when the universe pulled me in a completely different direction.
+I was minding my own business doing my morning tacogirl thing and attending to some 40 emails that needed addressing and then was planning to write, when the universe pulled me in a completely different direction.

 We headed south down the San Pedrito Highway and started looking for the best four spots to test.
-Our first one came across the road from a house we all passed many times during the cleanup.
+Our first one came up across the road from a house we all passed many times during the cleanup.
 It was right near the start.
 He almost lost his flops a couple of times there.

-Moving on down the road, we hit an area that was close to a couple of houses and Grand Baymen on the other side of the runway.
+Moving on down the road, we hit an area that was close to a couple of houses, and Grand Baymen on the other side of the runway.

 Next came near the tennis court area of the San Pedro Fitness Club.
 We made sure to pick the worst looking areas.

 The two pictures above are fitting because they immediately bounced me to my garbage stash for 2017.
 The picture below was on October 10th, 2017 taken from the roof of the fitness club.
 The picture above to the left, the white building, was that very roof where I took the picture below.
 Not knowing that I would be helping water test that very area after the big Belize Tourism Industry Asociation San Pedro Chapter clean-up campaign.
 Amazing how the story unfolds.